SuperUserNameMan/arduino_fbench/README.md

 # arduino_fbench
 fbench port to Arduino (compatible with LGT8Fx)

-This is a quick and dirty port of the "John Walker's Floating Point Benchmark" to Arduino.
+This is a quick and dirty port of the [John Walker's Floating Point Benchmark](https://www.fourmilab.ch/fbench/fbench.html) to Arduino.

 This port is mainly intended to compare performances between ATmega328p and LGT8F328p, and between different compilation optimization levels.